gridly-spreadsheet-CMS/unity-loc-package/readme.md

    - Follow the instructions on the page to add target languages and manage source strings in your game.

 2. **Copy Plugin Folder**
-   - Extract the plugin folder and copy it into your game's `Assets` folder for example `My project\Assets\Gridly-loc-package`.
+   - Extract the plugin folder and copy it into your application's `Assets` folder for example `My project\Assets\Gridly-loc-package`.

 3. **Add Target Languages**
    - Go to `Edit -> Project Settings -> Localization` and add your target languages.